(born in 1953, Matsuyama, Japan)

-Orphan, born in a modest family, he draws, sketches the Shiroyama Mountain, then discovers Rubens and Michelangelo and copies a thousand time their works to acquire their technique.
-“The dream only isn’t enough, it needs the courage to look after it !” the artist says.
-Refused at the exam to go into the University of Fine Arts in Tokyo, probably because of his rebel mind, he left Japan in 1972 to move to Carrara (Italia), after a short stay in Paris.
+Orphan, born in a modest family, he draws and sketches the Shiroyama Mountain, then discovers Rubens and Michelangelo and copies their works a thousand time to acquire their technique.
+“The dream itself isn’t enough, it needs courage to seek for it !” the artist says.
+He was not accepted to the University of Fine Arts in Tokyo, probably because of his rebelious mind, so he left Japan in 1972 to move to Carrara (Italia), after a short stay in Paris.
 He graduated from la Scuola di Marmo, in Carrara.

 When one discovers the painting of Toru Hamada, he is struck by the intensity of the colours on his works.
 On the falsely plane surface of his paintings, bright colours answer each other with a subtle game of superpositions and unexpected contrasts.